Foothill alumni take their startup to VERGE Accelerate

 Major, Ochoa and the research team worked on pursuing NuLeaf Tech as a project but then landed another opportunity to take their project even further.

 “We got a chance to take it to RebelBio Accelerator Program,” Ochoa said.
 “I saw that as a once in a lifetime opportunity to go do that versus going to start school [in Humboldt].
 I made my choice and here we are.
 You can’t let your dreams just be dreams.”

 RebelBio offers seed funding, lab space, and world-class mentorship to startups looking to solve world problems through science.
-Major and Ochoa went to Ireland for two months to RebelBio, where they gained helpful insight about combining engineered wetlands with microbial fuel cells.
+Major and Ochoa went to Ireland for four months to RebelBio and spent an additional two months working with business.
+They gained helpful insight about combining engineered wetlands with microbial fuel cells.

 “The more we talked with people in Ireland, the more small-scale compact water treatment became more apparent, especially for breweries,” Major said.
 “You know, they’re in cramped city spaces.
 They have limited space to put stuff.”

 That’s how the NuTree came to fruition.
 NuLeaf Tech is currently in the midst of turning wastewater into a resource through the NuTree, a self-powered system that recycles water for reuse, recycles nutrients for micro-greens in a vertical farming attachment, and creates bio-energy.